PaulTHong/STDA-inf/README.md

 - `data/`: Store datasets.
   * `cal_mean_std.py`: Calculate the mean and std of dataset.
   * `choose_style.py`: Random choose in-data style images from the training dataset to save in the form of *list* or *dict*.
   * [STL10-data](https://cs.stanford.edu/~acoates/stl10/), [CALTECH256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/), [CIFAR10](http://www.cs.toronto.edu/~kriz/cifar.html) represent different datasets.
-As for the training and test datasets, you can download from the cloud disk [classification](https://disk.pku.edu.cn:443/link/F0B1ED091A1D5901B06358213A7CD533) with password `73f1`, unzip them and save as `train` `test` subfolder in the corresponding data path.
+As for the training and test datasets, you can download from the cloud disk [classification](https://disk.pku.edu.cn:443/link/F0B1ED091A1D5901B06358213A7CD533) with password `73f1`, unzip them and save as `train` / `test` subfolder in the corresponding data path.
 CALTECH256 selects 60 images per class as training and remained images as test.
-CIFAR10 is downloaded from the official website and saved as images and its class_to_idx is not the same as `torchvision.datasets.CIFAR10`.
+CIFAR10 is downloaded from the official website and saved as images and its `class_to_idx` is not the same as `torchvision.datasets.CIFAR10`.
 The `check_channel.py` finds the 2-channel images of CALTECH256.

 - `extension/`: Some extended experiments.
   * `add_aug_train.py`: Add some augmentation methods such as Mixup, Cutout, CutMix, and Manifold Mixup.
   * `FGSM_test.py`: FGSM robustness experiment.
   * `cross_test.py`: Test different test samples (original samples or style transferred samples) with different trained models (base trained or out-data style trained or in-data style trained).
-  * `tSNE.py`: Reduce dimension of dataset with tSNE method and visualize.
+  * `tSNE.py`: Reduce the dimension of dataset with tSNE method and visualize its distribution.

 - `AdaIN/`: Style transfer module, refer to the Github implementation [pytorch-AdaIN](https://github.com/naoto0804/pytorch-AdaIN).
   * `list_transfer_interface.py`: Interface of *list* mode of style transfer.